 If you’re not the type of person that wants to spend their time managing an elaborate fruit or vegetable garden, you might consider planting and maintaining an herb garden.
-While the product might not seem as significant, you’ll still enjoy the constant availability of fresh, delicious herbs to flavor your meals with.
+Not only is growing herbs one of the great little money-saving tips mentioned here, but you will also enjoy the constant availability of fresh, delicious herbs to flavor your meals with – double win!

 When choosing an area to put your herb garden, you should remember that the soil should have extremely good drainage.
 If the dirt gets watered and stays completely saturated, you have no chance of ever growing a healthy plant.
 One of the best ways to fix the drainage problem is to dig a foot deep in the soil, and put a layer of crushed rocks down before replacing all the soil.
 This will allow all that water to escape, thus saving your plants.

 When you are ready to begin planting herbs, you might be tempted to buy the more expensive plants from the store.
 However, with herbs it is much easier to grow them from seed than it is with other plants.
 Therefore you can save a bundle of money by sticking with seed packets.
 Some herbs grow at a dangerously fast rate.
 For example, if you plant a mint plant in an open space then it will take over your entire garden in a matter of days.
 The best way to prevent this problem is to plant the more aggressive plants in pots (with holes in the bottom to allow drainage, of course).